 - Entrance Height: Wrens are active climbing birds and can happily use taller houses, but the ideal height of the entrance is 3-6 inches above the floor of the house.
 A lower hole can endanger nestlings that might topple out as they grow, but too tall of a reach can trap nestlings inside a house even when they need to leave and enter the outside world.

 - Interior Floor Space: A square interior floor measuring four inches on each side is the best spacing for all types of wrens.
-These birds can have substantial broods, often from 3-8 or more eggs at once, and the wide floor space can accommodate the hatchlings without overcrowding or smothering them, but still keeping them close enough to comfort and warm each other.
+These birds can have substantial broods, often from 3-8 or more eggs at once.
+The wide floor space can accommodate multiple hatchlings without overcrowding or smothering them, but still keeping them close enough to comfort and warm each other.